The Atiyah-Bott formula and connectivity in chiral Koszul duality: Introduction

 Let $\Bun_G$ denote the moduli stack of principal $G$-bundles over $X$.
-In the differential geometric setting, i.e. when $k=\mathbb{C}$, the cohomology ring of $\Bun_G$ was computed by Atiyah and Bott in~\cite{atiyah_yang-mills_1983}. \begin{thm}[Atiyah-Bott] We have the following equivalence
+In the differential geometric setting, i.e. when $k=\mathbb{C}$, the cohomology ring of $\Bun_G$ was computed by Atiyah and Bott in~\cite{atiyah_yang-mills_1983} using Morse-theoretic methods.